 D. General Scope or Tasks

-The scope of the RFP is to provision, install and maintain a Platform as described in Section A and development, implementation and support for the contract period.
+The scope of the Agreement is to provision, install and maintain a Platform as described in Section A and development, implementation and support for the contract period.
+Contractor shall perform the following tasks:

 1. Provide, Configure, Deploy and Maintain Platform

-The bidder shall provide a Platform that will initially support chatbots that allow for manual “training” for specific tasks, but a Platform that is modular and flexible in nature and will support the development of future functional elements and integration points.
-The bidder shall provide a comprehensive concept of operations that outlines the recommended evolution of the platform for Covered California including recommended initial use cases, an overview of how the chatbot / virtual assistant would be “trained”, and how quickly through other features in the platform, the chatbot / virtual assistant could incorporate machine learning, natural language processing, and robotic process automation to enhance the ability to respond to consumer interactions.
+Contractor shall provide a Platform that will initially support Platform that allow for manual “training” for specific tasks, but a Platform that is modular and flexible in nature and will support the development of future functional elements and integration points.
+Contractor shall provide a comprehensive concept of operations that outlines the recommended evolution of the platform for Covered California including recommended initial use cases, an overview of how the Platform / virtual assistant would be “trained”, and how quickly through other features in the platform, the chatbot / virtual assistant could incorporate machine learning, natural language processing, and robotic process automation to enhance the ability to respond to consumer interactions.

+The Platform shall include the following features:

 The Platform shall include natural language processing, intent engine, have conversation automation, and provide responses through chat windows or messaging apps that emulate human interactions.